Equations

 - Lean.Parser.Tactic.Conv.convLeft = Lean.ParserDescr.node `Lean.Parser.Tactic.Conv.convLeft 1024 (Lean.ParserDescr.nonReservedSymbol "left" false)

-traverses into binders.
-Synonym for ext
+intro traverses into binders.
+Synonym for ext.

 Equations